Twipped/CurvyAndTrans.com/posts/2000-01-01.0000.84BB40/index.md

 ---
 id: "84BB40"
 date: "2000-01-01T00:00:00.000Z"
-subtitle: "The Rise and Fall of Rage and Grace, Part 1"
+title: "The Rise and Fall of Rage and Grace, Part 1"
-title: A Girl Unknown
+subtitle: A Girl Unknown
-slug: rise-fall-rage-grace-p2
+slug: rise-fall-rage-grace-p1
 description: "The first ten years of my childhood."
 draft: true
 tags: